University of Mount Union: Campus

 Chapman Hall houses many of the humanities classrooms and faculty offices.

 The University of Mount Union is located on a 123 acre campus in Alliance, Ohio, 70 mi from Cleveland, Ohio, and 80 mi from Pittsburgh, Pennsylvania.
 The university's 162 acre Huston-Brumbaugh Nature Center is approximately six miles away from the campus.
 Two buildings, Chapman Hall and Miller Hall, are listed in the National Register of Historic Places.
 Kehres Stadium is the oldest college stadium in the state of Ohio.

 Academics

 Mount Union offers 46 majors and 47 minors as undergraduate programs.
 The university also offers Pre-Health/Pre-Medicine and Pre-Law programs.
 Mount Union offers 13 master's degree programs, most of which are online.
-The university also has a Doctor of Physical Therapy program and an Emergency Nurse Practitioner certificate program.
+The university also has a Doctor of Physical Therapy program and a Family Nurse Practitioner certificate program.

 Eighty-five percent of the faculty at Mount Union have earned a doctoral degree or other terminal degree with graduate training at universities in the United States and Europe.